miles-crighton/find-dep/README.md

 ### Arguments

--   `-j or --json <path>`: Output the paths found for target into json at the provided path.
+-   `-j or --json <path>`: Output the paths found for target into json at the provided path
 -   `-v or --verbose`: Show full package names in output paths
 -   `-h or --hide`: Hide the version numbers in the output paths
+-   `-p or --path`: Specify a path to package.json and package-lock.json outside of current directory

 ## Todo